Aeva/mollytime/README.md

   python3-tkinter
 ```

-After installing the required dependencies, Mollytime then can be build with the following command,
+After installing the required dependencies, Mollytime then can be setup with the following command,
 as described in the sections above:
 ```
 python mollybuild.py setup release linux-clang